 - Continued funding for the Prenatal Clinic’s infant car seat program.

 - In 2012, the Foundation began its first HERO (Healthcare Employees Reaching Out) employee campaign.
 Close to 800 employees donated over $82,000 to a new Patient Crisis Fund.
 The Celebrate Life fundraising event was established and in its first year raised $72,305 for underserved programs.
 The Foundation also funded the purchase of the first AutoPulse machine for the Emergency Department.
 EAMC is the first hospital in the area to have this technology available to patients in need of cardiac resuscitation.

 - In 2013, the Foundation funded a second AutoPulse machine to use in responding to emergencies throughout the hospital.
 The Cancer Center’s Breast Health Fund received more than $100,000 from the proceeds of the Think Pink survivors’ walk, the Foundation’s first Wine, Women & Shoes event and individual donors.

-- The Foundation provides ongoing support for community outreach efforts involving Unity Wellness Center, the Diabetes and Nutrition Center, HealthPlus Fitness Center, the EAMC Parish Nurse Program, the Cancer Center.
-These programs provide needed services to those in our community with limited health care resources.
+- The Foundation provides ongoing support for community outreach efforts involving the Cancer Center of East Alabama, the Diabetes and Nutrition Center, HealthPlus Fitness Center and many other deserving programs, all of which provide needed services to those in our community with limited health care resources.